began at Finch's family home in Queensbury Road, Cardiff

 personal sponsorship from the poet and industrialist the

-late Cyril Hodges.
-For a few of its later issues the poet
+knew what it was for.
+For a few of its later issues the

-John Tripp helped compile magazine round-ups.
-The Post Office
+poet John Tripp helped compile magazine small press round-ups.

-who disliked having their pillar boxes filled to overflowing
+The Post Office who disliked having their pillar boxes filled

-with subscribers' copies offered to stick the stamps on.
+to overflowing with subscribers' copies offered to stick

 From the magazine